Readings

 Application Requirements

-- Applicants may submit one work.
+- Applicants may submit one work for this opportunity.
 Applicants may not submit multiple scores.

-- Compositions that include MIDI, digital technology, amplification, and/or sound reinforcement will be considered.
+- Compositions that include MIDI, digital technology, amplification, and/or sound reinforcement will be considered on a case-by-case basis.

 - Concertos, vocal works, and works for string orchestra, woodwind, or brass ensemble are not eligible.